hialin/hial/issues.md

 - todo: diffs
 - todo: git interpretation

-- todo: make ^http^rust work, allow http to function as string (auto conversions)
+- todo: make ^http^rust work, allow http to function as string (auto conversions?)

 - unclear: file value should be the file name or file contents?